adijayainc/LLM-ollama-webui-Raspberry-Pi5/README.md

 <div align="center">

-# How to run OpenwebOllama-UI on Raspberry Pi 5
+# How to run Mistral 7B  LLM Ollama-Webui on Raspberry Pi 5

   <img src="./images/raspberrypi.jpg" alt="How to run LLM (mistral 7b) on Raspberry Pi 5" width="300px" />

-Step-by-Step Guide on how to run Large Language Model on a Raspberry Pi 5 (might work on 4 too, haven't tested it yet)
+Step-by-Step Guide on how to run Mistral 7B LLM  on a Raspberry Pi 5 using Docker + Ollama + WebUI

 </div>